pvanallen/delft-toolkit-prototype/README.md

 # Delft AI Toolkit
 ## Visual Authoring Toolkit for Smart Things

+**This repo is superseded by a new version here: https://github.com/pvanallen/delft-toolkit-v2**

 The Delft Toolkit a system for designing smart things.
 It provides a visual authoring environment that incorporates machine learning and behavior trees to create smart behavior in autonomous devices.

 ![system diagram](https://i0.wp.com/www.philvanallen.com/wp-content/uploads/2018/01/Pasted_Image_1_16_18__3_50_PM.jpg?resize=640%2C350)